v1.0.3 — Mar 9, 2026 — Inspect: real-time disk & network I/O monitor with record & replay. Download now · Free upgrade for all users.

 iOS Developer

 PIDKill: Add "Simulator" to targets.
 One click clears all residuals.
-3RD/SYS labels prevent accidental system kills.
-2 seconds.
+SYS/3RD labels prevent accidental kills.

 Full-Stack Engineer

-PIDKill: Sort Chrome helpers by memory.
-Surgically kill the memory hogs, keep your tabs alive.
-Scalpel, not sledgehammer.
+PIDKill: Browse all Chrome helpers sorted by memory.
+Kill the heavy ones, keep your tabs alive.

 Backend / DevOps